It’s National Hug Your Dog Day! Let’s dig deep into the science of hugs!

-NOTE: Before you do this, make sure you know the stress signals that dogs display when they are uncomfortable.
-Then look at the picture and be really honest.
+NOTE: Before you do this activity, make sure you know the stress signals that dogs display when they are uncomfortable.
+Then go back and look at the picture and be really honest.
 Ask yourself: Are they truly enjoying it, or are they tolerating it?

-If I found out that a person I loved to hug only tolerated my lovey squeezes, I would put an end to it (mainly because I would feel weird now), because I wouldn’t want to push myself onto someone that didn’t want my affection in that form.
+If I found out that a person I loved to hug only tolerated my touches and squeezes, I would put an end to it.
+Mainly because I would feel weird now, but I also wouldn’t want to push myself onto someone that didn’t want my affection in that form.

 Many very tolerant dogs, who allow the “kidnap cuddle”, can go from tolerant to intolerant very quickly under “the perfect storm” conditions.
 We must become dog aware and teach others how to do this as well, especially children.

-Studies have shown that dogs who bite children involved “familiar children”, who “were most commonly bitten in relation to food or resource guarding and “benign” interactions such as petting, hugging, bending over, or speaking to the dog.”
+Studies have shown that dogs who bite children involved familiar children, who were most commonly bitten in relation to food or resource guarding and “benign” interactions such as petting, hugging, bending over, or speaking to the dog.

 Although some dogs are not reactive about being kissed and hugged, these types of interactions are potentially provocative, leading to bites.
 In a study we published in a journal called Injury Prevention, we looked at dogs that had bitten children and found that most children had been bitten by dogs that had no history of biting.
 Most important here, familiar children were bitten most often in the contexts of ‘nice’ interactions — such as kissing and hugging with their own dogs, or dogs that they knew. ~ Dr. Reisner, Veterinary Behavior & Consulting Services

 Different Strokes for Different Species